 Download files individually by clicking the links or use the checkboxes to add them to your toolbox.

-Vendor Agreements formally define the relationship between home energy suppliers (vendors), LIHEAP grantees, subgrantees, and clients.
+Vendor Agreements formally define the relationship between home energy suppliers (vendors), LIHEAP grant recipients, subgrantees, and clients.
 This includes the roles and responsibilities of each party.

 Vendor agreements protect households from adverse treatment and assure that LIHEAP payments are accurately applied to energy bills.
-Vendor agreements also define expectations in terms of payment timelines, refunds, and data exchanges between the home energy supplier and grantee (and/or subgrantees).
+Vendor agreements also define expectations in terms of payment timelines, refunds, and data exchanges between the home energy supplier and grant recipients (and/or subgrantees).

-The requirement for grantees to establish agreements with utility vendors receiving LIHEAP payments stems from Assurance 7 of the LIHEAP statute (Section 2605(b)(7)).
+The requirement for grant recipients to establish agreements with utility vendors receiving LIHEAP payments stems from Assurance 7 of the LIHEAP statute (Section 2605(b)(7)).

 The following resources related to LIHEAP business processes are included in the Virtual Library.
 Note: This list is not comprehensive.